Midco: History

-Midco Sports Network
+Midco Sports

-Midco offers a regional sports network called MidcoSN (formerly MC23 until August 2010) which carries coverage of NCAA Division I athletics in the Summit League, Missouri Valley Football Conference, and National Collegiate Hockey Conference with a specific focus on member schools South Dakota, South Dakota State University, North Dakota, and North Dakota State University.
-Additionally, MidcoSN is the primary broadcast partner for the NCAA Division II Northern Sun Intercollegiate Conference providing coverage of football, basketball, and volleyball events.
-Each school in the 18-team conference is guaranteed a minimum number of appearances on the network each season.
+Midco offers a regional sports network called Midco Sports (formerly MC23 and Midco Sports Network (MidcoSN)) which carries coverage of NCAA Division I athletics in the Summit League, Missouri Valley Football Conference, and Central Collegiate Hockey Association with a specific focus on member schools South Dakota, South Dakota State University, North Dakota, and Augustana University.
+Additionally, Midco Sports is the primary broadcast partner for the NCAA Division II Northern Sun Intercollegiate Conference providing coverage of conference tournament basketball events.

-MidcoSN's signature coverage comes each February and March with full coverage of the NSIC Men's and Women's Basketball Tournaments from the Sanford Pentagon in Sioux Falls.
+Midco Sports's signature coverage comes each February and March with full coverage of the NSIC Men's and Women's Basketball Tournaments from the Sanford Pentagon in Sioux Falls.
 The network broadcasts each game from the quarterfinals on to the championships in its entirety.
-That's followed by coverage of the Summit League Men's and Women's tournament quarterfinals and semifinals from the Denny Sanford Premier Center.
-The network does not carry the championship games for those tournaments, as those rights are held by ESPN.
+In addition, Midco televises the Summit League Men's and Women's tournament quarterfinals and semifinals from the Denny Sanford Premier Center.
+The network does not carry the championship games for those tournaments, as those rights are held by CBS Sports.

-All MidcoSN Summit League and Missouri Valley Football Conference coverage is syndicated to ESPN3 as well.

-In addition to coverage of college events, MidcoSN also carries select high school sporting events in both North and South Dakota, including the prestigious Howard Wood Dakota Relays held each year in Sioux Falls.

-MidcoSN and its overflow channels, MidcoSN2 and MidcoSN3, are available on to all MIDCO cable customers along with other cable systems in the region through distribution deals.
+Midco Sports and its overflow channel, Midco Sports 2, are available on to all MIDCO cable customers along with other cable systems in the region through distribution deals.

-MidcoSN employs over 30 full-time on-air talent and behind-the-scenes staffers.
+Midco Sports employs over 30 full-time on-air talent and behind-the-scenes staffers.

-The success of MidcoSN in the Dakotas has led to the development of a similar network in Kansas, Midco Sports Kansas, in Lawrence.
-The network broadcasts high school sports and college games in the northeastern Kansas area.
+On Friday, April 21, 2023, a Minnesota Twins game aired on the network due to a conflict on Bally Sports North.